 Determine the weather conditions under which you'll want to burn in order to meet your objectives.
 When writing a burn plan, weather prescription parameters are typically listed as a range of values.
 After these weather parameters are written in the plan, these are now your prescribed weather conditions you'll be looking for in the weather forecasts.
-If you burn outside of your prescription, you risk having your certification revoked.
+If you burn outside of your prescription, you risk having your certification revoked exemption to the 4PM Burn Law, an official burn plan, burn map, and an SST map are required.

-The official burn plan is written on VDOF Form 4.9, the "Virginia Department of Forestry Prescribed Burn Management Plan."
+The official burn plan is written on DOF Form 4.9, the "Virginia Department of Forestry Prescribed Burn Management Plan."
 Fill out all information completely and don't forget to include a map of the burn area, as well as a map showing SSTs in the vicinity.
-If you are applying for an exemption to the 4PM Burn Law, an official burn plan, burn map, and an SST map are required.
+If you are applying for an